KelvinJC/Click-bait/README.md

 Campaign analysis is almost everywhere in the data world, especially in marketing, digital, UX and retail industries - and being able to analyse views, clicks and other digital behaviour is a critical part of a data analyst's skillset.

 <br>
+Some questions I investigated include:

+Number of cookies per user on average
+Number of unique visits by all users per month

 <br>
 Included below is a single A4 infographic that the Clique bait team can use for their management reporting sessions.
 It emphasises the most important points from my findings.